flaviotruzzi/flaviotruzzi.github.io/_posts/least-squares.md

 ### Fitting an ellipse

-As usual, first the definition of an ellipse, in its parametric form:
+As usual, first the definition of an ellipse in its parametric form:

 $$
 \begin{equation}